Module 08: Generation

 • Beam Search: Maintain k best partial sequences; better for translation, worse for open-ended generation

-• Speculative Decoding: Use a small draft model to propose tokens, verify with large model in parallel
+• Speculative Decoding: Use a small draft model to propose tokens, verify with large model in parallel (built from scratch in Module 16)

 • Contrastive Decoding: Compare probabilities from expert and amateur models